keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 If you're debugging a program on your Mac, there are a few steps:

-1. Run the app in Xcode and stop it (so you know it's up to date).
+1. Run the app in Xcode and stop it.
+This way you know the binary is up to date.
 2. In Terminal.app navigate to your DerivedData directory (you can find this by right clicking on your app in the "Products" section of Xcode's project navigator, and clicking "Show in Finder").
 3. Run `lldb --capture /path/to/Your.app`.
 4. In the LLDB session run `process launch --stop-at-entry`.
 5. Now you're in a paused LLDB session.
-Here you can set whatever breakpoints you need to reproduce your issue.
+Here you can [set the breakpoints][breakpoints] you need to reproduce your issue.
 Often for me this means breaking at a specific place, and running some version of `po foo` that causes an issue.
 6. Once you're done reproducing the issue, run `reproducer generate` in LLDB.
 This will print the path the information was written to.
 7. Verify the contents of the output directory doesn't include anything